-After analysing the properties of agreement and the annotators, it follows to investigate the relationship between annotator agreement and detector performance.
-To this end four detectors are selected from the case study domains and applied to the object detection problem at hand (every effort was made to select the best performing detectors within each domain).
-Each of these detectors is evaluated using ground truths calculated at increasing levels of agreement according to Eq.\ \eqref{eq:gt_threshold}, $\tau = 1/N, 1/(N-1), \dots, 1$.
+After analysing the properties of annotator agreement, it follows to investigate its relation to detector performance.
+Therefore four detectors are selected from each of the case study domains and applied to the detection problem at hand (every effort was made to select the best performing detectors within each domain).
+Each of the detectors is evaluated using GTs calculated at increasing levels of agreement according to Eq.\ \eqref{eq:gt_threshold}, where $\tau = 1/N, 2/N, \dots, N/N$.

-It is common to measure detector performance through ROC curve analysis, however, recent literature points out that this may overestimate performance when applied to highly skewed datasets and therefore precision-recall (P-R) curves are preferable \cite{Davis06, He09}.
-Nevertheless, precision is sensitive to the ratio of positive to negative instances in the dataset, $\phi = {N_p} / N_n$.
-To overcome this \citet{Flach03} proposes to analytically vary the class skew in the precision measure and \citet{Lampert13b} to integrate this added dimension, thus forming a $\bar{\textrm{P}}$-R, curve.
-This allows $\bar{\textrm{P}}$-R curves derived from GTs containing different class skews to be compared, i.e.\ GTs derived from different levels of agreement, and for a fair representation of detector performance in problems in which the class skew is a priori unknown.
-This measure is defined such that
+It is common to measure detector performance through ROC curve analysis, however, recent literature points out that this may overestimate performance when applied to highly skewed datasets (those in which the number of positive, $N_p$, and negative, $N_n$, examples are not balanced) and therefore precision-recall (P-R) curves are preferable \cite{Davis06, He09}.
+Nevertheless, precision is sensitive to the skew ratio, $\phi = {N_p} / N_n$.
+To overcome this \citet{Flach03} proposes to analytically vary the skew ratio in the precision measure and \citet{Lampert13b} to integrate this added dimension, thus forming a $\bar{\textrm{P}}$-R curve.
+This allows $\bar{\textrm{P}}$-R curves derived from GTs containing different skew ratios, i.e.\ GTs derived from different levels of agreement, to be compared and for a fair representation of detector performance in problems in which the skew ratio is a priori unknown.
+The measure is defined such that

-where $\theta$ is the threshold on the detector's output, TP$(\theta)$ and FP$(\theta)$ are the number of true positive and false positive detections, and $\phi=N_p/N_n$ is the ratio of positive to negative instances in the dataset.
-Interpolation between $\bar{\textrm{P}}$-R points \cite{Lampert13b} allows accurate area under curve (AUC) measures to be taken.
+where $\theta$ is a threshold on the detector's output, $\pi'_1$ and $\pi'_2$ are the lower and upper bounds of the problem's estimated range of skew ratios, and TP$(\theta)$ and FP$(\theta)$ are the number of true positive and false positive detections.
+Interpolation between $\bar{\textrm{P}}$-R points \cite{Lampert13b} enables accurate area under the curve (AUC$\bar{\textrm{P}}$R) measurements to be taken.